Tracking for the Winter Reading program begins in...

 - Kits are available on a first come, first serve basis.
 No reservations.

-- Limit 2 kits per person.
+- Typically the limit will be 2 kits per person unless otherwise stated in program description.
 Please share the craftiness if taking more than 1.

-- Video with step-by-step instructions will be available on the Library’s YouTube Channel and in the discussion section of the Facebook event by 6 pm on the following day (i.e. Thursday).
+2 — Available on the Library’s YouTube Channel and in the discussion section of the Facebook event.
+Video availability will match the kit release time.

 Have questions about these programs?
 Reach out to Amanda at 315.785.7715 or through the Library’s Facebook or Instagram messenger.